 Far too often, user personas are created out of thin air by members of the design team, based on their own assumption or stereotypes about groups of people.
 When this happens, user personas are literally objectified assumptions about end users.

 - Contributing to an existing project requires contacting and negotiating with the existing developers, maintainers, and community.
-Creating someething new produces attribution, credit, and visibility for its developers, whereas attribution, credit, and visibility for participating in an existing project must, at the very least, be shared.
+Creating something new produces attribution, credit, and visibility for its developers, whereas attribution, credit, and visibility for participating in an existing project must, at the very least, be shared.

-- Support maintenance, not just “innovation.”
+- Support Maintenance, not just “innovation.”
 Significant resources are necessary to maintain and improve existing movement tech, but most focus is on the creation of new projects.

-“Those of us working to promote universal access to clean water and sanitation must keep our eyes not just on the competition and prizes, but on the less glamorous work of encouraging adoption, usage, and maintenace”
+“Those of us working to promote universal access to clean water and sanitation must keep our eyes not just on the competition and prizes, but on the less glamorous work of encouraging adoption, usage, and maintenance”

 Neoliberal, technocentric ideas about the city as a machine or as a software system waiting to be optimized have become increasingly prominent.
 Citizens should not be reduced to users through the lens of neoliberal governmentality.